DUPR is here!

 • Advanced 3.50+

 For example, an Intermediate player with a reliable DUPR rating of 3.2 would be able to move up to Challenger.
-This would only impact how they could access the Social Sessions as they would already be allowed to play in any Rated Match that accepted a 3.2 DUPR rating.
+This would only impact how they could access the Social Sessions as they would already be allowed to play in any DUPR Rated Leagues that accepted a 3.2 DUPR rating.

-Entry to rated matches will be controlled by your DUPR rating, and don't need a social grade.
+Entry to DUPR Rated Leagues and sessions will be controlled by your DUPR rating, and doesn't require a social grade.

 How can I change my DUPR rating?

-Easy, you can play in one of the many Rated Match sessions that will be advertised on OpenSports including any of our leagues or tournaments.
-Just click the link in the OpenSports session copy to register via Pickleball.com.
+Easy.
+You can play in one of the many DUPR Rated Leagues that will be advertised on OpenSports including any of our leagues or tournaments.
+Just click the link in the OpenSports session description to register via Pickleball.com.

-You can also play in any Pickleball Australia or Pickleball NSW afiliated tournaments too
+You can also play in any Pickleball Australia or Pickleball NSW afilliated tournaments.

 How can I change my DUPR rating?

-Easy, you can play in one of the many Rated Match sessions that will be advertised on OpenSports including any of our leagues or tournaments.
-Just click the link in the OpenSports session copy to register via Pickleball.com.
+Easy.
+You can play in one of the many DUPR Rated Leagues that will be advertised on OpenSports including any of our leagues or tournaments.
+Just click the link in the OpenSports session description to register via Pickleball.com.

-You can also play in any Pickleball Australia or Pickleball NSW afiliated tournaments too
+You can also play in any Pickleball Australia or Pickleball NSW afilliated tournaments.

 How can I change my DUPR rating?

-Easy, you can play in one of the many Rated Match sessions that will be advertised on OpenSports including any of our leagues or tournaments.
-Just click the link in the OpenSports session copy to register via Pickleball.com.
+Easy.
+You can play in one of the many DUPR Rated Leagues that will be advertised on OpenSports including any of our leagues or tournaments.
+Just click the link in the OpenSports session description to register via Pickleball.com.

-You can also play in any Pickleball Australia or Pickleball NSW afiliated tournaments too
+You can also play in any Pickleball Australia or Pickleball NSW afilliated tournaments.

 How can I change my DUPR rating?

-Easy, you can play in one of the many Rated Match sessions that will be advertised on OpenSports including any of our leagues or tournaments.
-Just click the link in the OpenSports session copy to register via Pickleball.com.
+Easy.
+You can play in one of the many DUPR Rated Leagues that will be advertised on OpenSports including any of our leagues or tournaments.
+Just click the link in the OpenSports session description to register via Pickleball.com.

-You can also play in any Pickleball Australia or Pickleball NSW afiliated tournaments too
+You can also play in any Pickleball Australia or Pickleball NSW afilliated tournaments.

 What is DUPR?